Ali Carter: 2012–13 season

-2013/2014 season
+2013–14 season

 Carter won through to the third round of the Wuxi Classic, before being edged out 5–4 by David Morris in the last 16.
-After his first round loss to Mark Davis in the Shanghai Masters, Carter was forced to withdraw from the next two ranking events due to health problems documented below.
+After his first round loss to Mark Davis in the Shanghai Masters, he was forced to withdraw from the next two ranking events due to health problems documented below.
 He returned for the UK Championship and dropped just one frame in his opening two matches, before losing 3–6 to Graeme Dott.
 Carter dropped out of the top 16 in the world rankings during the year to miss out on playing in the Masters for the first time since 2006, but reached his first semi-final in a ranking event in over a year at the China Open, losing 2–6 to Neil Robertson.
-Carter was beaten 13–9 by Mark Selby in the second round of the World Championship and bemoaned his opponent's negative playing style, saying that he was the only one trying to make things happen during the game.
+He was beaten 13–9 by Mark Selby in the second round of the World Championship and bemoaned his opponent's negative playing style, saying that he was the only one trying to make things happen during the game.

-2014/2015 season
+2014–15 season

 Carter missed the start of the 2014–15 season due to receiving treatment for a recurrence of testicular cancer metastasising to his lung.
 He returned in October at the non-ranking General Cup and won the title by defeating Shaun Murphy 7–6 in the final.
-In October, World Snooker and the WPBSA announced that Carter's seeding for the remainder of the 2014–15 season would be based on a world ranking of 13.
+In October, World Snooker and the WPBSA announced that Carter's seeding for the remainder of the season would be based on a world ranking of 13.
 His first match back in a ranking event was a 5–6 loss to Zhang Anda in the opening round of the UK Championship.
 Carter received a standing ovation at the Masters and beat Barry Hawkins 6–1, before Neil Robertson defeated him by a reversal of this scoreline in the quarter-finals.
 Afterwards Carter said he was nowhere near match sharp and was targeting the World Championship as the place to rediscover his best form.
 He won his first matches at the venue stage of a ranking event this year at the Welsh Open with victories over Fraser Patrick, Mark King and Matthew Selt, before losing 2–4 to Ben Woollaston in the last 16 and was knocked out in the first round of the China Open 5–4 by Kurt Maflin.

 Carter had a comprehensive 10–5 win over Alan McManus in the first round of the World Championship which began with a 127 break, before once again losing to Robertson in the next round, this time 5–13.
-Carter's ranking was now no longer frozen and with him dropping down to world number 29 he set a goal to reclaim his top 16 ranking next season.
+His ranking was now no longer frozen and with him dropping down to world number 29 he set a goal to reclaim his top 16 ranking next season.